shonry271192/-/_posts/2017-09-04-Fancy-Terminal.md

 ---
 title: Fancy Terminal
 ---
-All Hacker's movies have one thing in common which attract us most is the computer terminal that feed continuous text.
+All Hacker's movies have one thing in common which attract us the most is computer terminal that feeds continuous text.
 Here, I have a simple script that resembles those fancies a very little.
 {%highlight bash linenos%}
 function fetch {
 while [ 0 ]